background

 CM On Demand

-Welcome to CM On Demand, created for those busy individuals who prefer to receive their educational classes in the comfort of their homes when they want to view the class.
-This page features our current On Demand classes available that you can view at any time – 24/7/365 for free!
+Welcome to CM On Demand, created for those busy individuals who prefer to receive their educational classes in the comfort of their homes and on their own schedule.
+This page features our complimentary On Demand classes; please note that these classes cannot count towards any state education requirements such as Certification or Continuing Education, but they do provide useful information at the time of their publication date.

 Requirements for Condominium Association Board Members*